 The Bible teaches that the practice of homosexual behavior is a sin, as indicated by biblical prohibitions such as Rom.
 1:26-27 and 1 Cor.
 6:9.
 However, homosexual behavior is no more, or less, sinful than any other sin.
 All sinners are called to repentance and faith in Jesus Christ.
 Any sinner who comes to Christ finds repentance and forgiveness and is cleansed by the Holy Spirit of all his or her sins.
 Under the leadership of the Holy Spirit, the converted homosexual moves away from the gay lifestyle and enters into the new life in Christ.
 This does not necessarily mean that the homosexual becomes heterosexual.
 Rather, it means that, by the grace and power of God, he or she no longer engages in homosexual acts.
-Christians should accept redeemed homosexuals into fellowship just as they accept any forgiven sinner - thankful that God has extended his mercy and grace to all humanity.
-For a letter from GCI concerning LGBT issues go to update.gci.org/2015/01/lgbt-issues/.
+We must first see people as children of God under the atonement of Jesus and by the power of the Holy Spirit, and we should always display an environment of welcoming and care.
+For a letter from GCI concerning our identity go to https://update.gci.org/2023/09/identity-in-christ-2/ for a letter from GCI concerning LGBT issues go to update.gci.org/2015/01/lgbt-issues/.